BipolarExpedition/BipolarModPack/Readme.md

 ### Changelog
+* 1.3.1 - Rollback minecolonies
+  * Reverted minecolonies to previous version, existing colonies did not like the upgrade
+  * Fixed config files
+  * Moved VanillaFix back to optional_clientMods where it was supposed to be
 * 1.3.0 - Updates, Recipes and Fonts
   * Added SmoothFont to optional client mods
   * Added recipes for making coal coke dust